Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Proof of Weak Convergence Result - Theorem

 since we have chosen $\epsilon_n$ such that $\epsilon_n n^2\to 0$, as $n\to \infty$. \paragraph{Main term.} Having controlled the error term, we now focus on the main term given by

 where we recall that $\widetilde{\AAA}_n$ is the extended generator.
 Notice that for $f(\bm{x},\bm{v}) = f(x_1, v_1)$,

 and thus the first and third terms are in fact identical and will cancel out.
 We thus only have to consider the difference of the second terms.
-We first notice that
+We apply a first order Taylor expansion